mitsuse/sieve/README.md

 $ still test -m model.still -e examples.json
 ```

-`-m` is used for the path of a traing model.
+`-m` is used for the path of a training model.
 `-e` represents the path of test data.
 The test data has the same format as the training data.